MPH Concentration in Medical Organizations and Systems

 The concentration in Medical Organizations and Systems will educate students with clinical interests to assume leadership roles in the global delivery of health services that improve the health status of individuals and populations.
 This concentration attracts students in Tulane’s nationally recognized MD/MPH Joint Degree Program, which is the leading grantor of the combined degree in public health and medicine.

-This concentration is also open to students without a clinical background if they have a strong rationale for this choice and the consent of the concentration area head.
 Graduates of this concentration will aspire to leadership/managerial positions in medical care organizations, academic and payer systems, or the direct practice of medicine internationally or domestically.

 - Apply population-based and public health findings and principles in assessing individuals and groups at risk of disease and injury.

 - Translate public health findings and principles into recommendations and actions for improved health in clinical practice settings.